Last Updated on August 15, 2022 by Caitlin

 99 miles / 1 hr.
 45 min.

 Take Interstate 80 West and follow signs along Illinois Highway 178 to the state park.
 You can hike around dozens of sandstone canyons and hidden waterfalls and, while the forest is stunning in any season, spring’s wildflowers and fall’s vibrant foliage are highlights.
 If the trails are crowded at Starved Rock, try Matthiessen State Park, just a few miles south.
-Matthiessen offers a similar landscape and hiking trails that weave through the canyons and streams.
+In addition, Matthiessen offers a similar landscape and hiking trails that weave through the canyons and streams.

 Lake Geneva, Wisconsin